 I teach at my home studio only a few blocks from the ocean in the city of San Francisco.
 My students range in age from 5 to 85 years old and I love teaching them all.

 Though some of my young students go on to attend conservatories like the Juilliard School, my real love is teaching quirky, bright kids who probably won't make their livings as musicians.
 My hope for all my students is that music will be a healthy, wonderful way to express themselves for the rest of their lives.

 I also enjoy teaching adults.
-My adult students include complete beginners, avocational pianists who play at an advanced level, and piano teachers who want to improve their own playing.
-Many have advanced degrees in other fields: Medicine, Chemical Engineering and Education, for example.
+My adult students are avocational pianists who play mostly at an advanced level, and piano teachers who want to improve their own playing.
+Most have advanced degrees in other fields: Medicine, Chemical Engineering and Education, for example.
 The adults have opportunities to perform each other about four times a year in a low-key, friendly atmosphere.

 I have 50 recordings of standard piano teaching repertoire.
-I co-wrote the series, Piano Town, a 20-volume series for beginning piano students ages 7 - 10.
+With the brilliant editor Keith Snell, I co-wrote the series, Piano Town, a 20-volume series for beginning piano students ages 7 - 10.

 If you're looking for teaching inspiration, visit teachwithdiane.com!